 “Anybody, anywhere they live, can support the birds they love by growing native plants,” says Tod Winston, program manager for the National Audubon Society’s Plants for Birds program.

-Check out the National Audubon Society’s Native Plants Database or consult local native nurseries to select an ideal species.
-Plant your sunflower seeds in late spring.
-The soil must be warm and dry, with no possibility of frost.
+Check out the National Audubon Society’s Native Plants Database or consult local native plant nurseries to find the best picks for your zone and region.

 “The more people who plant native plants in their yard, the more resilient birds are going to be in the face of climate change and in the face of continuing loss of habitat,” Tod says.
 He adds that nearly 41 percent of all migratory songbird populations in North America are declining.